Amazon.com Inc (AMZN)

 Coverage ratios

-The interest coverage ratio measures a company's ability to meet its interest obligations with its operating income.
-A higher ratio indicates that the company is more capable of servicing its debt.
+The interest coverage ratio measures a company's ability to meet its interest expenses with its operating income.
+A higher interest coverage ratio indicates that a company is more capable of covering its interest expenses.

 See also: